Peristomal skin & wound care

 A yeast infection or candidiasis is an infection which is caused by a fungus called candida albicans.
 It may be due to excessive sweating on broken or fragile skin and/ or under antibiotic therapy.
 It presents initially as a pustule and can then develop into erythemic confluent plaques and be accompanied by burning and/ or itching sensations.
 Treatment of yeast infection is based on an antifungal powder and adequate preventive measure such as avoiding local moisture and/ or preventing maceration with skin sealants such as the Askina® Barrier Film and/ or Superfiller.

-If you believe that you have developed a yeat infection, please consult your healthcare professional.
+If you believe that you have developed a yeat infection or that you are suffering from any other peristomal skin problem, please consult your healthcare professional.

 Skin care tips

-- Clean the skin with a pH-balanced product (or in some cases water alone may be used) (1).
-Do not use emollient or oil-based products, nor those that may dry the skin.
-Avoid chemicals that may cause irritation (2).
+- Clean the skin with water and neutral soap (or in some cases water alone may be used).(1) Do not use emollient or oil-based products, nor those that may dry the skin.
+Avoid chemicals that may cause irritation.(2)

-- Protect the skin by using non-traumatic skin protectors and cleansing the skin carefully.
-Remove skin protectors gently in order to avoid trauma/skin stripping.
-Consider using a skin sealant to prevent trauma in patients with sensitive skin (1).
+- Protect the skin by using stoma bags with skin friendly skin protectors/wafers and cleansing the skin carefully.
+Remove skin protectors/wafers gently in order to avoid skin stripping.
+Consider using a skin sealant to prevent trauma in patients with sensitive skin.(1)